sibskull/synaptiks/doc/install.rst

 - libXi (at least 1.4, earlier releases are untested)
 - gettext_ (only required during installation to compile the translations, can be removed after successful installation)
+- `Docbook XSL stylesheets`_ (only required during installation to compile the handbook, can be removed after successful installation)

 These libraries and tools *must* be installed through the package manager of your distribution before installing **synaptiks**.